CATC Camp Fuji Member Retires After 39-Years of Service

 |0

-This work, CATC Camp Fuji Member Retires After 39-Years of Service [Image 4 of 4], by Song Jordan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CATC Camp Fuji Member Retires After 39-Years of Service, by Song Jordan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.